etachov/election-feedr/README.md

 I use this script to keep tabs on elections in countries where <a href = "http://www.mdif.org" target = "_blank">MDIF</a> has investments.
 When an election takes place, we like to evaluate how our client's coverage compares with other media sources in the country.
 We visualize the results in our <a href = "http://www.mdif.org/client-election-coverage/">Election StoryMap</a>.

-## Next Steps:
-* Replace the .csv write out with code that updates a Google Sheet using the great <a href = "https://github.com/jennybc/googlesheets" target = "_blank">googlesheets</a> package.
-* Refactor the whole nodeGet section.